How many seconds do you have to make a first impression? Is it thirty seconds? Ten? Two?

 As business owners, we often spend a lot of time and money creating the perfect website.
 Trouble is, as soon as you release it to the world and carry on with business, it quickly morphs and changes until it’s out of date.

+Now let’s define “perfect.”
 Did you throw together a few pages from a builder program?
 Did you trust your brother’s best friend’s girlfriend’s sister to do the job?
 Did you rely on someone halfway around the world to slap together some content?

+Have you read that web content?
 What does it truly say about your business?

 You might say, “I don’t have the time, energy, or money to spend updating my website.”

-We counter you with, “maybe you can’t afford NOT to.”
+We counter you with, “Maybe you can’t afford not to.”

 Let’s define “bad web content”